ToxicEnvelope/TodoApp-BackEnd/README.md

 ---
 #### `Database Schema`

-Simple connection to `todo-tasks.db`, no auth required.
+Simple connect to `todo-tasks.db`, no auth required.
 We suggest to open the db connection using `DB Browser for SQLite`, download from here -> https://sqlitebrowser.org/dl